0cjs/sedoc/8bit/cbm/serial-bus.md

 Practical max on C64 was 20 kbps because video interrupt could block processing for up to 42 μs.

+         ∪                 u
+     5       1      5:D̅A̅T̅A̅  1:S̅R̅Q̅I̅N̅
+         6              6:R̅E̅S̅E̅T̅
+      4     2        4:C̅L̅K̅   2:GND
+         3              3:`A̅T̅N̅`

-DIN-6 connector.
-Pins numbered clockwise from 1 o'clock, then pin 6 in middle.
+[DIN-6 connector][din].
+Pins numbered clockwise from 1 o'clock
+(looking into the male plug), then pin 6 in middle.
 Devices must provide their own power.
 All signals are true-low, open-collector w/pullups in the C64 as below.
 (Schematic on p.13/PDF 17 of the [service manual][c64service].)

 1. `S̅R̅Q̅I̅N̅`: "Service request"; unused on C64, C128 uses for fast xfer clock.
    3.3 KΩ  pullup.
 Also on cassette port.
 To F̅L̅A̅G̅ (CASS RD) on CIA1.